Simferopol International Airport: History

 On 21 January 1936, the Council of People's Commissars of the Crimean Autonomous Republic decided to allocate land and begin construction of the Simferopol Airport.
 Simferopol to Moscow flights began in May 1936.
 Before the Second World War, regular air travel was established between Simferopol and Kyiv, Kharkiv, and other airports.
 In 1957, a terminal was commissioned.
 Lighting equipment was installed on a dirt runway and IL-12, IL-14, and Mi-4 aircraft began landing at the airport.
 In 1960, a concrete runway with an apron and parking areas was constructed.
 The airport began to operate around the clock and in adverse weather conditions, using new aircraft such as Antonov An-10 and IL-18.
 In the 1950s and 1960s, the AN-2 carried cargo and passenger flights to regional centers of the Crimea, and the Mi-4 flew to Yalta.
 In the summer of 1960, a squadron of Tu-104 was organized for the first time in Ukrainian SSR.
 Starting in 1964, the An-24 was based at the airport.

 Construction of the second runway, designed for IL-86, IL-76, IL-62, and Tu-154 aircraft, began in 1977.
 On 19 May 1982, Simferopol airport was the first in Ukrainian SSR to have a wide-IL-86.
 In subsequent years, this type of aircraft made an average of 5.6 daily flights to Moscow.
 In the summer of 1989, the airport was designated as a "western alternate airport" for landing the Buran spacecraft.
 In the early 2000s, the old runway 01R/19L (length 2700 m, PCN 22/R/B/X/T, accommodating a maximum weight of aircraft of 98 tonnes) was taken out of service because of its insufficient length and strength.
 Since then, it has been used as taxiway D with a length of 2100 m (the remaining 600 meters are unsuitable for taxiing).
 The second runway (01/19) is now in operation and is longer, wider and accommodates heavier aircraft.

-Following the 2014 Crimean crisis pro-Russian militia forces took control of the airport on 28 February 2014.
+Following the 2014 Crimean crisis, Russian forces took control of the airport on 28 February 2014.
 Crimean airspace was closed and air traffic was disrupted for two days.
 On 11 March, Russian forces took over the control tower and closed Crimean airspace until the end of week.
 Ukraine International Flight PS65 was denied landing and diverted to Kyiv.
 With the Russian Takeover of the Airport, the International Civil Aviation Organization (ICAO) expressed concerns about the safety of international flights in the region and recommended airlines to avoid Crimean airspace.
 By the same token on 3 March 2014, the European Organisation for the Safety of Air Navigation (Eurocontrol), who also did not recognize the unilateral takeover of Ukrainian airspace by another country, had confirmed that the majority of transitional air routes have been closed, in accordance with the Chicago Convention.
 Ukrainian airlines also suspended routes to Simferopol.